 and Senate members.

-December 1, 2006 - United States manufacturing capacity and esteem wanes, signalled by the sale of the last shares of his General Motors
+2006 - United States manufacturing capacity and esteem wanes, signaled

+by the sale of the last shares of his General Motors stock by U.S.

-show positive signs once fully implemented during the summer months,
+positive signs once fully implemented during the summer months, with a

-national government, however, does not keep pace with positive
+government, however, does not keep pace with positive developments on

-June 2, 2007 - A terror plot to blow up JFK International Airport in New York City
+- A terror plot to blow up JFK International Airport in New York City

-is thwarted when four terrorists are arrested and charged
+is thwarted when four terrorists are arrested and charged with its plan.

-July 4, 2007 - The fifty star flag of the United States of America becomes
+4, 2007 - The fifty star flag of the United States of America becomes

-the longest flying flag in history after flying over
+the longest flying flag in American history after flying over